This is Part 5 in a series that started with Part 1.

 Then, there are quantity discounts.
 Someone who buys parts in quantities of 1000 may pay half as much as someone buying in quantities of 10 or 100.
 That means commercial outfits making large batches of modules will be getting their parts cheaper than you can, partly compensating for the fact they have to pay for labour and you don't.
 There are also issues of whether you, as a small player, are able to source parts in small quantities at all; many distributors and manufacturers simply won't sell except in minimum quantities that are too big for an individual.
 They also may refuse to sell to anyone who isn't a business.
 So you face extra challenges dealing with those obstacles, and may end up paying for more parts than you need, having to organize group buys, or convincing someone who does run a business to act as a middleman.

 Quantity discounts mean you'll sometimes end up ordering more parts than you immediately need, to have some left over for future projects.
 That's great if you really do use the extra parts, but if you don't, the money you've wasted on them will probably erase the discount.
+Using parts in future projects often doesn't work as well as you may hope, because there are so many fiddly details to sourcing the right parts - you may end up with a stock of parts that are almost right for your next project, but not quite, and so you still need to buy new ones.
 And even if you eventually will use all the parts you bought, having to tie up your money in inventory, store the parts and keep track of them, and so on, adds to the cost of running your workshop.

 Some of the quantity and sourcing issues can be reduced if you build from kits instead of trying to obtain all the parts for a design all by yourself.
 Whoever's selling the kits will want to take a profit, but because they have access to quantity discounts you don't, the price of a kit may still compare favourably to what you would pay in a pure do-it-yourself situation.